luke-edward/Rhythm-HackWestern6/README.md

 # Rhythm
-This is the repository for the heart arrhythmia detection project for HackWestern 6 (2019)
+This is the repository for the heart arrhythmia detection project for HackWestern 6 (2019).
+Luke Edward, Jermiah Jospeh, Ajith.
+R and Nelaven.
+L

 ## Inspiration